Related publications

 Arranging home care

-If you’re finding it difficult to carry out everyday tasks, such as washing and dressing, getting in and out of bed or taking your medication, you can get help.
+If you’re finding it difficult to carry out everyday tasks, such as washing and dressing or taking your medication, you can get help.
 Support from a home care agency could enable you to go on living independently in your own home.

 Home care agencies employ care workers and arrange for them to visit you to provide care services.
 You could get help with:

-All home care agencies must register with the a care regulator, which regulates and inspects them.
-Care regulators will only register a home care agency if it meets their minimum standards.
+All home care agencies must register with a care regulator.
+The regulator inspects them and will only register a home care agency if it meets their minimum standards.
 These requirements do not apply to employment agencies that help you find self-employed nurses and care workers.

 There are different care regulators depending on where you live:

-Even if you’re going to organise your own care directly with an agency, it’s a good idea to get an assessment first so you can explain to the agency what support you need.
+Even if you’re going to organise your own care directly with an agency, it’s a good idea to get a care needs assessment first.
+This will help you explain to the agency what support you need.

 It may also be useful to ask for occupational therapy to be involved in your assessment.
 They look at any difficulties you have around your home.
 They might recommend disability equipment or an adaptation to your home that could make life easier.